hknd23/idcempy/docs/zmiopc_tutorial.rst

 Examples
 ========

-Zero-inflated Ordered Probit Models without Correlated Errors (ZiOP)
+Zero-inflated Ordered Probit without Correlated Errors (ZiOP)
 --------------------------------------------------------------------
 The `iopmod` function estimates regression objects for "zero-inflated" and "middle-inflated" ordered probit models without correlated errors.
 Below you will find instructions to estimate a ZiOP model.
 The estimation of MiOP models is also illustrated.

-**1. Import the required libraries, set up the package and import the dataset:**
+First, we import the required libraries, set up the package and import the dataset:

 .. testcode::
   # Import the necessary libraries and package